Pinto Colvig: Career

 Colvig performed chalk talks in vaudeville.

 In 1916, Colvig worked at the Animated Film Corporation in San Francisco where he made Creation, reported to be the world's first feature-length cartoon.
 Only five 35 mm frames survive, housed at the Southern Oregon Historical Society.
 Animated Film Corporation in San Francisco, ended with the entry of the U.S. into World War I (April 1917).

-In 1919, Pinto produced "Pinto's Prizma Comedy Review" the first color cartoon, it is now considered a lost film, and published in the San Francisco Bulletin (May 1919—February 1920), the "Bulletin Boob" column, and photographs.
+In 1919, Pinto produced "Pinto's Prizma Comedy Review," the first color cartoon.
+It is now considered a lost film.
+He also published in the San Francisco Bulletin (May 1919—February 1920) the "Bulletin Boob" column and photographs.

 In 1922, Colvig created a newspaper cartoon panel titled "Life on the Radio Wave" for the San Francisco Chronicle.
 The feature ran three or four times per week on the newspaper's radio page, was syndicated nationally, and lasted six months.
 In 1922, Colvig and his family moved to Hollywood, working as an animator, title writer and comedian in silent comedies and on sound cartoons, working first for Mack Sennett.